himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 100%;"/></a>
 <div class="caption">CPU upgrade: Ryen 9 3900x, 12 core/24 thread cpu</div>

-* the *origonal* plan when I built charmeleon was to get the 2600 for a but until I could upgrade to an 8 core from the same 2000 series or even a rumored cpu with even more cores
-* I made sure my motherboard had good VRMs for it's cost to support a future higher core upgrade.
+My *origonal* plan when I built charmeleon was to get the 2600, and later upgrade to an 8 core from the same 2000 series or even a rumored 3000 cpu with potentially even more cores.
+I made sure my motherboard had good VRMs for the cost so it could support a future upgrade with more cores.

-* Months later, after all the 3000 cpus launched, I was rather set on getting a 3900x.
+Months later the 3000 cpus launched, I was set on getting a 3900x.
-* However I knew AMD was going to be releasing the '4000' (lol) cpus in the Fall, so I figured I'd wait until they were released and either get a new one or discount old one.
+However, I didn't *need* a new cpu and I knew AMD was going to be releasing the '4000' (lol) cpus in the Fall.
+I figured I would wait until they were released and either get a new one, or a discountted 3000 one.

-* 5000 was released, and I thought the 5900x would be perfect.
-* But then it was impossible to buy them, and I didn't feel like waiting even longer, and I don't actually *need* the increased performance.
-Particularly the gaming performance increases...
-I'm rocking an rx580 and am clearly gpu bottlenecked 😆
+When the 5000 series cpus were released, and I thought the 5900x would be perfect.
+But, like ever other tech release in 2020, it was impossible to buy one.
+I didn't feel like waiting even longer, and I don't actually *need* the increased performance.
+The new ryzen cpus performance increases are patically seen in gamming...
+I'm rocking an rx580 and am clearly gpu bottlenecked anyway 😆

-* So I started looking at older crazier options, like the 3950x
-    * It was awesome, and honestly I'd still love to have one.
-    * However, even if I *could* get it on sale... it would still cost a ton and I couldn't justify the price difference.
-16 cores is amazing, but 12 should easily still fit my needs
-    * The money *saved* on the price difference could then be used to get my ram upgrade (the thing that started everything) so I wouldn't have to wait a few months to save for it.
+With the 5900x not available anytime soon, I started being tempted at some crazier options... like the 3950x.
+The 3950x is an amazing cpu, and honestly I'd still love to have one.
+However, even if I *could* get it on sale...
+I knew it would still cost a ton and I couldn't justify the price difference.
+A 16 core cpu is amazing, but 12 should still easily fit my needs.
+The money *"saved"* on the price difference could then be used to get the bigger ram upgrade so I wouldn't have to wait a few months to save for it.

-    * So, I looked at the 3900x and wondered if it would go on sale.
-    * It did intermittently, but it seemed like it might actually start to have shortage issues with people jumping to it after not being able to get a 5900x.
+So, I looked back at the 3900x and wondered if it would go on sale.
+It did intermittently, but it seemed like it might actually start to have shortage issues with people jumping to *it* after not being able to get a 5900x.
 The next time I saw it go on sale I grabbed it right before they sold out again.
-It's not the *cheapest* it's ever been, but it's not far off either.
-And it was *much* cheaper than it remained for the remainder of the holiday shopping week
+I didn't get it for the cheapest it's *ever* been, but the sale was quite close to the all time low.
+And it was *much* cheaper than what it has remained at ever since.

+**TLDR:** I planned to eventually upgrade to a higher core count CPU.
+After waiting, I wanted a 5900x, but you can't buy them.
+After being tempted by the 3950x, I purchased the more reasonably priced 3900x on sale.

 ### CPU Cooler

 <a href="../../img/posts/selecting-charmeleon-upgrades/noctua_box.jpeg"><img alt="Noctua nh-u14s box" src="../../img/posts/selecting-charmeleon-upgrades/noctua_box.jpeg" style="max-width: 100%;"/></a>
 <div class="caption">CPU Cooler upgrade: Noctua NH-U14s</div>

-* I always knew I'd get a noctua cooler, although I did second guess if I wanted an AIO for like an hour one day.
-* I actually wanted to get one when I got my noctual fans over the summer, but figured if I was going to swap the cpu *eventually,* I might as well wait till then to prevent the hassel of repasting and everything.
-* I switched the model once or twice being confused about compatibility, I didn't want the massive one and found it wouldn't actually cool much more than the single heat sink ones.
+Over the summer, I upgraded all the fans in my case to Noctua one, and love them.
+I wanted to also get a new noctua cpu cooler to match, but with plans to upgrade my cpu soon, I figured I'd wait and get both at the same time, so I wouldn't have to repase twice.
+I switched the model once or twice being confused about compatibility, I didn't want the massive one and found it wouldn't actually cool much more than the single heat sink ones.
 I wanted the 140mm fan one because I much prefer their lower sounding woosh.
 After I confirmed it should fit in the Meshify C and with my ram (and anticipated ram) knew what I'd get.

+**TLDR:** I wanted a new CPU Cooler.
+I love Noctua.

 ### Motherboard